BillRaymond/agile-in-action-minima/_posts/2023-12-12-becoming-a-great-manager.md

 type: podcast
 ---

-Jack Skeels, CEO of Agency Agile, shares valuable insights on agile leadership in the Agile in Action with Bill Raymond Podcast.
+Jack Skeels, CEO of AgencyAgile, shares valuable insights on agile leadership in the Agile in Action with Bill Raymond Podcast.
 Jack discusses the transformative power of teams and productivity through the lens of his new book, "UNMANAGED."

 Bill and Jack discuss the hidden costs of management and how a manager can focus their role on growth and empowering teams.